Iskandar Ismail: Career

-One of Iskandar’s musical signatures was his prominent use of motivic development.
+One of Iskandar's musical signatures was his prominent use of motivic development.
 Thematically, he often blended influences from Eastern and Western musical cultures, and composed music from numerous genres such as classical, pop, and folk music.

 Despite the fact that he did not speak Chinese, Iskandar wrote and produced songs for Chinese artistes when Warner Taiwan engaged his music studio for over 15 years.
-This led him to work with numerous Hong Kong artists including Sandy Lam, George Lam, Sally Yeh, Aaron Kwok, and Jacky Cheung.
+This led him to work with numerous Hong Kong artists including Dave Wang，Sandy Lam, George Lam, Sally Yeh, Aaron Kwok, and Jacky Cheung.
+He was also the composer of the theme music for the long-running reality television series Star Search "飞高梦远" ("Fly high and dream far"), which was first used beginning on the fourth season in 1995 and has been used since then.

 Iskandar collaborated with other Asian artistic talents like Dick Lee, Anita Sarawak, and Ekachai Uekrongtham.
 He was the arranger for prominent local stage musicals such as Kampung Amber (1994), Sing to the Dawn (1996), Snow.
 Wolf.
 Lake (1997), and Chang & Eng (1997).

 Achievements

 Musical accomplishments

 Since the 1980s, following his graduation from Berklee, Iskandar composed music for more than 10 opening and closing ceremonies of the Singapore Youth Festival.
 The year 1988 saw the first of his many musical directions of the National Day Parade.
 In addition to writing for the annual Chingay street parade held as part of the Lunar New Year celebrations, Iskandar also wrote music for the inaugural editions of the Asian Youth Games in 2009 and Youth Olympic Games in 2010, held in Singapore.

-Iskandar’s music took him beyond the shores of Singapore on numerous occasions, often as part of Singapore's cultural diplomacy platform Spotlight.
+Iskandar's music took him beyond the shores of Singapore on numerous occasions, often as part of Singapore's cultural diplomacy platform Spotlight.
 He also took charge of the musical production and direction for the 2006 Asian Games in Doha.

 On top of his professional accomplishments, Iskandar was an advocate of nurturing future generations of Singaporean artists.
 He participated in the annual ChildAid charity concert by Singapore Press Holdings to raise funds for the Budding Artists Fund.
+He served as the concert's long-time artistic director until his death, and was paid tribute to during the 2014 edition of ChildAid.
 After becoming the music director for the National University of Singapore Jazz Band in 2006, Iskandar strived to inspire young amateur jazz musicians and create performance opportunities to showcase their talent.